corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Which is just as we expected.

-What if we now deliberately create an invalid document.
+What if we now deliberately create a JSON document which is not valid according to our schema?

 Let's add the following code: